SlimeTraditionalTranslation/Slimefun-Main-Wiki/pages/Developer-Guide-(5-Researches).md

 research.addItems(cake);
 ```

-Now the only thing left: Registering the Research.<br>
+Now the only thing left: Registering the Research.

 For this we simply call .register() on our Research object.

 ```java